-In Seven Keys to Effective Feedback, Grant Wiggins stresses that effective feedback requires that the student is aware of their goal and that they have been provided with actionable steps to achieve their goal.
+In Seven Keys to Effective Feedback, Grant Wiggins stresses that effective feedback requires that the student be aware of their goal and that they are provided with actionable steps to achieve that goal.

 When providing feedback, the primary focus should be to connect feedback to the assessment’s learning objective(s).
-Depending on teaching context, a learning objective can take the form of a standard, a competency, a curricular strand, etc.
+A learning objective can be in the form of a standard, a competency, a curricular strand, etc.

-Before feedback on an assessment can take place, the learning objective needs to be explicitly taught and the assessment task needs to be directly linked to the learning objective.
-When providing feedback, teachers should ask themselves:
+Before providing feedback on an assessment, the learning objective should be explicitly taught and the assessment task should be directly linked to the learning objective.
+When providing feedback, consider the following:

 What has the student achieved in regards to the learning objective?